-Boost Network Security with a Virtual Private Network (VPN)
+Boost your network security with a Virtual Private Network (VPN)

 Virtual Private Networks (VPNs) are designed to protect your network traffic from cybercriminals, those shady characters waiting for a chance to steal sensitive data or intellectual property — or simply wreak havoc.
 VPNs and their protection come in a couple of flavors.
 To understand the differences, consider the following analogy.